 - 2.8.1.
 Section 46 of the FOIA provides a Code of Practice with guidance on records management. - 2.8.2.
 Good records management means that we know what information we hold, where it is, who needs access and how long we keep it.
-By having this in place the Service can effectively handle a request for information within the required timescales. - 2.8.3.
-You must hold and destroy records in line with the Retention Schedule.
-You must hold and destroy records in line with the Retention Schedule(s). - 2.8.4.
+By having this in place the Service can effectively handle a request for information within the required timescales.
+Further information is available in the Records Management procedure. - 2.8.3.
+Information must not be held for any longer than is necessary.
+Retention periods are defined in the Information Asset Register. - 2.8.4.
 The Service could disclose any recorded information in response to an FOIA request.
 Limit the information you record that is not based on fact.
-Think about what you record on post it notes, notebooks, and within e-mails as this is all recorded information.
+Think about what you record on post it notes, notebooks, within emails, within chats on Microsoft Teams and on social media (in a work capacity) as this is all recorded information.